os-cau/cau-repl/docs/mycore.md

 > **Optional Named Parameters**
 >
 > `Boolean errors_from_log = true` - If enabled, log messages with the level `ERROR` or above will be treated as a
 > failed CLI command.
-Many MyCoRe CLI commands do not throw exceptions when an error occurs, so this is neccessary to
+Many MyCoRe CLI commands do not throw exceptions when an error occurs, so this is necessary to
 > detect failure conditions.
 >
 > `MCRSession mcrsession = <the REPL's default admin session>` - You can optionally specify a MyCoRe session that your